Ed Welch

 Edward William Welch (born 22 October 1947) is an English songwriter, composer, conductor and arranger.

 Early life and education

 Ed Welch had a classical music upbringing.
-He attended Christ Church Cathedral School from 1957–1961, where he was Head Chorister at Christ Church Cathedral, Oxford, and then a first music scholar at Ardingly College in Sussex.
+He attended Christ Church Cathedral School from 1957 to 1961, where he was Head Chorister at Christ Church Cathedral, Oxford, and then a first music scholar at Ardingly College in Sussex.
 He gained a scholarship to Trinity College of Music London, studying composition with Arnold Cooke.
 Upon graduating in 1965, he joined United Artists Music where he learned the various branches of the music business.
 He wrote arrangements, composed B-sides, and plugged the UA catalogue at the BBC.

 Songwriting

 In 1971, Welch recorded an album, Clowns, including songs he had co-written with Tom Paxton and session musicians such as Mike de Albuquerque and Cozy Powell.
 In 1972, he acted as producer on a version of "I Don't Know How to Love Him" by Sylvie McNeill on a UK 45 on United Artists UA UP35415 released in time for the first UK Stage Musical of Jesus Christ Superstar.
 In 1973, he wrote the title song to Spike Milligan's film Adolf Hitler: My Part in his Downfall, which marked the start of a 25-year collaboration with Milligan.

 Welch made his television debut in 1972, on The Old Grey Whistle Test.
 In 1978 and 1979, he appeared in the Spike Milligan BBC series Q8 and Q9, performing his own songs (including "The Carpet is Always Greener Under Someone Else's Bed" and "Love to Make Music by") and songs co-written with Milligan, including "I've Got This Photograph of You!" and "Silly Old Baboon".
 This unlikely duo released an album in 1979 on the United Artists label, Spike Milligan and Ed Welch Sing Songs from Q8.
 In 1976, he composed the score for Milligan's adaptation of Paul Gallico's The Snow Goose.
 Narrated by Milligan and performed by the London Symphony Orchestra with Welch conducting, the RCA recording was such a success that it entered the pop LP charts and has been performed at many concerts since.

 Welch's songs have been recorded by artists including Cilla Black, Davy Jones, Shirley Bassey, Matt Monro, Design, and Tina Reynolds, whose recording of 'When Morning Has Come' reached number 20 on the Irish charts in 1973.

 Welch co-wrote the 1995 Icelandic entry to the Eurovision Song Contest, "Núna", (with Björgvin Halldórsson).